openworm/open-worm-analysis-toolbox/documentation/Yemini Supplemental Data/Feature Overview.md

 A common notation is used to define the body parts.
-The head is controlled by the first four bodywall muscles, per quadrant --approximately 1/6 the length of the worm (White et al. 1986).
+The head is controlled by the first four bodywall muscles, per quadrant - approximately 1/6 the length of the worm (White et al. 1986).
-Similarly, the neck is controlled by the next four bodywall muscles, per quadrant -- approximately 1/6 the length of the worm.
+Similarly, the neck is controlled by the next four bodywall muscles, per quadrant - approximately 1/6 the length of the worm.
 For this reason, we define the head as the first 1/6 of the worm and the neck as the next 1/6 of the worm (skeleton points 1-8 and 9-16, respectively).
 For symmetry, we define the tail and "hips", in a similar manner, on the